The cost of prescription medicines used by millions of people every day is about to plummet.

 Dr. Nieca Goldberg, director of The Women's Heart Program at NYU Langone Medical Center in Manhattan, worries about patients who are skipping checkups and halving pills to pare costs.

-"You can pretty much tell by the numbers when I check the patient's blood pressure or cholesterol levels," that they've not taken their medications as often as prescribed, she said.
+"You can pretty much tell by the numbers when I check the patient's blood pressure or cholesterol levels," that they've not taken their medications as often as prescribed, she says.

-"It'd make all the difference in the world," said Powers, of Bryan, Texas.
+"It'd make all the difference in the world," says Powers, of Bryan, Texas.

 Generic medicines are chemically equivalent to the original brand-name drugs and work just as well for nearly all patients.